SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 - HDMI Output - Impossible, as the port is connected to dGPU
 - Numpad Calculator related hotkeys
 - ThunderBolt 3
-- Combo Jack audio input
+- Combo Jack audio output if using a higher spec headset - no audio, only buzzing sounds
 - Some issues mentioned in itlwm for driver version 0.2.2 for Ventura
 - Many more which either works but I haven't found out or simply doesn't work

 ## Notes:

 I do not have any USB3.0 Type-C devices ATM, so the ThunderBolt 3 port only runs at USB2.0 for now.
+ - The USB mapping is still TBD, with TB3 video output fixings on the plan.

 Battery life is still very bad after having dGPU disabled with SSDT hotpatch.
-Still looking for solutions.
+Maybe it's just my battery.

 Personally, I think the most suitable model for the system to identify the laptop is MacBookPro16,4.